-In my previous posts, I cover the why I am LS swapping my truck and the build process, now its time to install the engine into the truck.
-This guide should cover most use cases for Chevy C10s from 73-87, but each year has its own uniqueness.
+Note: Each model year has small differences you may need to account for during the swap.
+In my previous posts, I cover the why I am LS swapping my truck and the ls engine build, now its time to install the engine into the truck.

 Its been about 14 months from the time I bought a engine to first start.
 Since I was taking my time and buying parts as I went, helps explain why it took a year.
 Obviously if you are not doing major modifications or have more experience or just buy all the parts at once it might go quicker.
 I totally understand some people tackle LS swaps in a weekend or realistically a couple of weekends.